 Sub - Principles How Sefton Council Achieves the Principle Behaving with integrity.
 The Council has an agreed constitution which sets out how the council operates, how decisions are made and the procedures that are followed to ensure that these are Demonstrating strong commitment to efficient, transparent and accountable to local people. ethical values.
 The Council has put processes in place to minimise the risk that its Councillors and employees act in an improper way (influenced by prejudice, bias or conflict of interest) Respecting the rule of law. when dealing with stakeholders.
 The Council has Codes of Conducts and a suite of policies and procedures for Councillors and employees which define the standards of behaviour expected.
 Deviation from these policies may result in the use of the embedded disciplinary processes in place.
-The Council's Vision (Imagine Sefton 2030) is clear and demonstrates its commitment to its stakeholders.
-It also takes into account ethical behaviour in its promise.
+The Council's Vision (Imagine Sefton 2030) and Framework for Change programme are clear and demonstrates its commitment to its stakeholders.
+The 2030 Vision also takes into account ethical behaviour in its promise.